Sabae, Fukui: Climate

-Sabae has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
+Sabae has a Humid climate (Cfa per the Köppen climate classification system), characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Sabae is 14.3 °C. The average annual rainfall is 2417 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.8 °C, and lowest in January, at around 3.0 °C.

 Demographics

 Per Japanese census data, the population of Sabae has grown steadily over the past 50 years.